The Day-to-Day as a 2D Animator

 Tips to Become a 2D Animator

 A 2D Animator should have a well-designed portfolio website and demo reel when applying for jobs.
-A strong demo reel should be less than 2 minutes, perhaps even under a minute.
+A strong demo reel should be fewer than 2 minutes, perhaps even under a minute.
 A 30-second reel with your best work ever is going to perform much better than a 2-minute reel with work you’re only mostly proud of.
 Animation reels should include any original sound for clips with dialogue.
-No background music is the industry preferred, but some unobtrusive background music can be okay.
+No background music is industry preferred, but some unobtrusive background music can be okay.
 Include a title card at the beginning and end of your reel so that they don’t have to search for your information after watching.
-Post your reel on Vimeo or Youtube and share it on your social media.
+Post your reel on Vimeo or YouTube and share it on your social media.

 Many employers look for at least two years of experience in this industry.
 If you don’t have any experience and you’re looking for a job, you should definitely start your own passion project and try taking on freelance gigs.
-Creating your own short films is the best way to catch the attention of potential employers, especially if you share them and market them on video platforms and social media, because your passion can shine through.
+Creating your own short films is the best way to catch the attention of potential employers, especially if you share and market them on video platforms and social media, because your passion can shine through.
 You should also take on freelance jobs while you look for your first full-time animation job, even if you work for free.
-Freelance platforms are a great place to start for this, but you can also find many opportunities on LinkedIn and network while you look for gigs which will build job search momentum more quickly.
+Freelance platforms are a great place to start for this, but you can also find many opportunities on LinkedIn and network while you look for gigs, which will build job search momentum more quickly.

 What Job Titles Would a 2D Animator Hold?

-Animators have the unique opportunity to choose from a variety of job titles and specializations which they can pivot between with relative ease.
+Animators have the unique opportunity to choose from a variety of job titles and specializations between which they can pivot with relative ease.
 Some animators work only on certain mediums, in one industry, in specific roles, or on one type of project.
 Niching down this way can actually be extremely lucrative and save time during the job search.
-2D Animators can find work in-person at studios or companies, from home remotely in some cases, or anywhere by deciding to work freelance.
+2D Animators can find work in-person at studios or companies, remotely from home in some cases, or anywhere by deciding to work freelance.

 Here are some job titles that 2D Animators can look for: